James McCarthy (footballer)

-James Patrick McCarthy (born 12 November 1990) is a professional footballer who plays as a central midfielder for Scottish Premiership club Celtic.
-Born in Scotland, he represents the Republic of Ireland national team.
+James Patrick McCarthy (born 12 November 1990) is a professional footballer who plays as a midfielder.
+Born in Scotland, he played for the Republic of Ireland national team.

 McCarthy made over 100 appearances for Hamilton Academical as a teenager, before being transferred to Wigan Athletic in 2009 for an initial £1.2 million which was a record sale fee for Hamilton Academical.
 After winning the FA Cup with Wigan in 2013 he moved to Everton, suffering from various injuries including a broken leg in 2018 which ruled him out for over a year.

 Born and raised in Scotland, McCarthy elected to represent the Republic of Ireland at international level and made his competitive debut for their senior team on 26 March 2011 in a UEFA Euro 2012 qualifier against Macedonia.
 He was included in the Irish squad at UEFA Euro 2016.

 Early life

 McCarthy was born and raised in Glasgow, Scotland.
-He is the youngest child of Willie and Marie McCarthy, and is a former student of St Margaret Mary's Secondary School in Castlemilk.
-He grew up supporting Celtic, and tried out for their youth teams, but was turned down due to the large number of players the club had already taken on.
+He is the youngest child of Willie and Marie McCarthy and is of Irish ancestry through his grandfather from County Donegal (although the McCarthy surname originates in Munster).
+A former student of St Margaret Mary's Secondary School in Castlemilk, he grew up supporting Celtic and tried out for their youth teams, but was turned down due to the large number of players the club had already taken on.

 Club career

 Hamilton Academical

 McCarthy made his debut for Hamilton Academical against Queen of the South as a substitute on 30 September 2006, becoming the youngest player to play for Hamilton in the 21st century.
 His full debut came against Airdrie United on 11 November 2006, a day before his 16th birthday.
 On 6 January 2007, at 16 years and 55 days old, McCarthy became the youngest player ever to score in Hamilton Academical's history when he scored in a Scottish Cup defeat against Livingston.
+McCarthy is still closely affiliated with his first professional club.
+He was pictured promoting the club's third jersey for its 150th anniversary in 2025.

 On 17 May 2008, after a season which saw his club promoted to the Scottish Premier League, McCarthy signed a new three-year contract with the club.
 He won the SPFA Young Player of the Year award for the 2008–09 season.